Privacy policy

 Security measures

-We take appropriate technical and organizational measures, considering the state of the art, implementation costs, and the nature, scope, circumstances, and purposes of processing, as well as the varying likelihood and severity of the risk to the rights and freedoms of natural persons, to ensure a level of protection appropriate to the risk.
+We implement appropriate technical and organizational measures in accordance with legal requirements, taking into account the state of the art, implementation costs, the nature, scope, circumstances, and purposes of processing, as well as the varying likelihood and severity of risk to the rights and freedoms of natural persons, to ensure a level of protection appropriate to the risk.

-The measures include, in particular, ensuring the confidentiality, integrity, and availability of data by controlling physical access to the data, as well as access related to it, input, sharing, ensuring availability, and their separation.
-Furthermore, we have established procedures that ensure the exercise of rights of data subjects, deletion of data, and response to data threats.
-Additionally, we consider the protection of personal data already in the development or selection of hardware, software, and procedures, in accordance with the principle of data protection by design and by default.
+The measures include in particular securing the confidentiality, integrity, and availability of data by controlling physical access to the data, as well as access related to it, input, transmission, ensuring availability, and separation.
+Furthermore, we have established procedures that ensure the exercise of data subject rights, deletion of data, and response to data threats.
+Additionally, we consider the protection of personal data already in the development or selection of hardware, software, and procedures, in accordance with the principle of data protection by design and by data-friendly default settings.

 Cooperation with processors, joint controllers, and third parties

-If we disclose data to other persons and companies (processors, joint controllers, or third parties) in the context of our processing, transmit it to them, or otherwise grant them access to the data, this will only occur on the basis of a legal permission (e.g. if a transmission of data to third parties, such as payment service providers, is necessary for contract fulfillment), if users have consented, if a legal obligation provides for this, or based on our legitimate interests (e.g. when using agents, web hosts, etc.).
+If we disclose data to other persons and companies (processors, joint controllers, or third parties) in the course of our processing, transmit it to them, or otherwise grant them access to the data, this only happens based on a legal permission (e.g., if transmission of data to third parties, such as payment service providers, is necessary for contract fulfillment), users have consented, a legal obligation requires it, or based on our legitimate interests (e.g., when using contractors, web hosts, etc.).

-If we disclose data to other companies within our corporate group, transmit it, or otherwise grant them access, this is done particularly for administrative purposes as a legitimate interest and additionally on a basis that complies with legal requirements.
+If we disclose, transmit, or otherwise grant access to data to other companies within our corporate group, this is done primarily for administrative purposes as a legitimate interest and beyond that on a basis compliant with legal requirements.

 Transfers to third countries

-If we process data in a third country (i.e. outside the European Union (EU), the European Economic Area (EEA), or the Swiss Confederation) or this occurs in the context of using third-party services or disclosing or transmitting data to other persons or companies, this will only take place if it is necessary to fulfill our (pre)contractual obligations, based on your consent, due to a legal obligation, or based on our legitimate interests.
-Subject to explicit consent or contractually required transmission, we will only process or allow the data to be processed in third countries with an acknowledged level of data protection, which includes US processors certified under the "Privacy Shield" or based on special guarantees, such as contractual obligations through so-called standard contractual clauses of the EU Commission, the existence of certifications, or binding internal data protection regulations (Art.
-44 to 49 GDPR, EU Commission information page).
+If we process data in a third country (i.e., outside the European Union (EU), the European Economic Area (EEA), or the Swiss Confederation) or if this occurs in the context of using third-party services or disclosure or transmission of data to other persons or companies, this only happens if it is necessary to fulfill our (pre)contractual obligations, based on your consent, due to a legal obligation, or based on our legitimate interests.
+Subject to explicit consent or contractually required transmission, we only process or have the data processed in third countries with a recognized level of data protection, which includes US processors certified under the "Privacy Shield," or based on special guarantees, such as contractual obligations through so-called standard contractual clauses of the EU Commission, the existence of certifications, or binding internal data protection regulations (Art.
+44 to 49 GDPR, Information page of the EU Commission).

-You have the right to request confirmation as to whether relevant data is being processed and to obtain information about this data as well as further information and a copy of the data in accordance with legal requirements.
+You have the right to request confirmation as to whether data concerning you is being processed and to access this data as well as further information and a copy of the data in accordance with legal requirements.

-You have the right to request that the data concerning you, which you have provided to us, be made available to you in accordance with legal requirements and to demand its transmission to other responsible parties.
+You have the right to request that the data concerning you, which you have provided to us, be received and to demand their transmission to other responsible parties in accordance with legal requirements.

-You have the right, in accordance with legal requirements, to request that relevant data be deleted immediately, or alternatively, to request a restriction on the processing of the data in accordance with legal requirements.
+You have the right, in accordance with legal requirements, to request that the relevant data be deleted immediately or, alternatively, to request a restriction of the processing of the data according to legal requirements.

-You have the right, in accordance with legal requirements, to request the completion of your data or the correction of your incorrect data.
+You have the right, according to legal requirements, to request the completion of your data or the correction of incorrect data concerning you.

 You also have the right, in accordance with legal requirements, to file a complaint with the competent supervisory authority.

-You can object to the future processing of your data at any time in accordance with legal requirements.
-The objection can particularly be made against processing for the purposes of direct advertising.
+You can object at any time to the future processing of your data in accordance with legal requirements.
+The objection can be made especially against processing for direct advertising purposes.

-Cookies are small files that are stored on users' computers.
-Within the cookies, different information can be stored.
-A cookie primarily serves to store information about a user (or the device on which the cookie is stored) during or after their visit to an online offering.
-Temporary cookies, or "session cookies" or "transient cookies," are cookies that are deleted after a user leaves an online offering and closes their browser.
-For example, a cookie can store the contents of a shopping cart in an online shop or a login status.
-"Permanent" or "persistent" cookies are cookies that remain stored even after the browser is closed.
-For instance, the login status can be stored if users visit it again after several days.
-Similarly, such a cookie can store users' interests, which are used for reach measurement or marketing purposes.
-"Third-party cookies" are cookies that are offered by providers other than the entity operating the online offering (otherwise, if they are only the entity's cookies, they are referred to as "first-party cookies").
+“Cookies” are small files stored on users’ computers.
+Different information can be stored within cookies.
+A cookie primarily serves to store information about a user (or the device on which the cookie is stored) during or after their visit to an online service.
+Temporary cookies, also called “session cookies” or “transient cookies,” are cookies that are deleted after a user leaves an online service and closes their browser.
+Such a cookie can, for example, store the contents of a shopping cart in an online shop or a login status.
+“Permanent” or “persistent” cookies are those that remain stored even after the browser is closed.
+For example, the login status can be saved if users return after several days.
+Similarly, such a cookie can store users’ interests, which are used for reach measurement or marketing purposes.
+“Third-party cookies” are cookies offered by providers other than the entity responsible for operating the online service (otherwise, if only their cookies are involved, these are called “first-party cookies”).

-We may use temporary and permanent cookies and clarify this in our privacy policy.
+We may use temporary and permanent cookies and inform about this within the scope of our privacy policy.

-If we ask users for consent to use cookies (e.g., as part of a cookie consent), the legal basis for this processing is Art.
+If we ask users for consent to the use of cookies (e.g., within the scope of a cookie consent), the legal basis for this processing is Art.
 6 para.
 1 lit. a.
 GDPR.
-Otherwise, the personal cookies of users will be processed in accordance with the following explanations in this privacy policy based on our legitimate interests (i.e., interest in the analysis, optimization, and economic operation of our online offer in the sense of Art.
+Otherwise, the users' personal cookies are processed according to the following explanations within this privacy policy based on our legitimate interests (i.e., interest in analyzing, optimizing, and economically operating our online offer in accordance with Art.
 6 para.
 1 lit. f.
-GDPR) or if the use of cookies is necessary for the provision of our contractual services, according to Art.
+GDPR) or if the use of cookies is necessary to provide our contract-related services, according to Art.
 6 para.
 1 lit. b.
-GDPR, or if the use of cookies is necessary for the performance of a task carried out in the public interest or in the exercise of public authority, according to Art.
+GDPR, or if the use of cookies is necessary for the performance of a task carried out in the public interest or in the exercise of official authority, according to Art.
 6 para.
 1 lit. e.
 GDPR.

-If users do not want cookies to be stored on their computer, they are asked to deactivate the corresponding option in their browser's system settings.
+If users do not want cookies to be stored on their computer, they are asked to disable the corresponding option in their browser's system settings.
 Stored cookies can be deleted in the browser's system settings.
-Excluding cookies may lead to limitations in the functionality of this online offer.
+Excluding cookies may lead to functional limitations of this online offer.

-A general objection to the use of cookies for online marketing purposes can be made with a number of services, especially in the case of tracking, via the US site http://www.aboutads.info/choices/or the EU site http://www.youronlinechoices.com/ will be explained.
-Furthermore, the storage of cookies can be achieved by disabling them in the browser settings.
-Please note that not all functions of this online offer may be available in that case.
+A general objection to the use of cookies employed for online marketing purposes can be made for many services, especially in the case of tracking, via the US site http://www.aboutads.info/choices/or the EU site http://www.youronlinechoices.com/ can be explained.
+Furthermore, the storage of cookies can be prevented by disabling them in the browser settings.
+Please note that in this case, not all functions of this online offer may be available.

 Deletion of data

-The data we process will be deleted or restricted in processing in accordance with legal requirements.
-Unless explicitly stated in this privacy policy, the data stored with us will be deleted as soon as they are no longer necessary for their intended purpose and there are no legal retention obligations preventing deletion.
+The data we process is deleted or restricted in its processing in accordance with legal requirements.
+Unless explicitly stated otherwise in this privacy policy, the data stored with us is deleted as soon as it is no longer necessary for its intended purpose and no legal retention obligations prevent deletion.

-If the data is not deleted because it is required for other and legally permissible purposes, its processing will be restricted.
-This means that the data will be blocked and not processed for other purposes.
+If the data is not deleted because it is required for other legally permissible purposes, its processing will be restricted.
+That means the data will be blocked and not processed for other purposes.
 This applies, for example, to data that must be retained for commercial or tax reasons.

 Changes and updates to the privacy policy